 and one on behalf of the liable insurer.

-What is in the medical advice?
+What is in the medical opinion?

-A medical advice usually contains:
+A medical opinion usually contains:

 -